abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

     constraints (capacities, time windows) and various "routing" constraints (optional nodes, alternate nodes,...).

+    Node and vehicle oriented

 On top of the CP library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..  only:: draft

-    It's a
-    layer above the CP Solver
+    The RL is a layer above the CP Solver.
+Most of the internal *cabling* is hidden but can be accessed anytime.
-    Compared to the Constraint Programming part of the or-tools library, the Vehicle Routing Library (VRL) is quite small.
-This is normal as the Vehicle Routing Library sits on top of the Contraint Programming part of the or-tools library.
-Everything is contained is one class: the ``RoutingModel`` class.
+    Everything is contained is one single class: the ``RoutingModel`` class.
 This class internaly uses an object of type ``Solver``.
 Although ``private``, this object can be accessed and queried:

     ..  code-block:: c++